-Our Introduction to Osteopathic Sciences (IOS) course is designed for potential M.Ost students who have proven academic achievement but who lack a solid grounding in the sciences.
+Our Introduction to Osteopathic Sciences (IOS) online course is designed for potential M.Ost students who have proven academic achievement but who lack a solid grounding in the sciences.

 Key course features